codefellows/portland-201d3/ProjectWeekGuide.md

 Both team and individual portions of your Project grade depends partially on your consistent and effective use of GitHub Issues.
 - Use GitHub Issues to divide work between team members and to track their tasks.
 - Use GitHub Issues to divide work between team members and to track their tasks.
-  - Create new issues that'll take approximately 1 to 2 hours to complete.
+  - Break down user stories and other major tasks into Issues, and scope each new Issue to take about 1 to 2 hours to complete.
   - Use labels and milestones as your team sees fit, but leave all newly created issues unassigned.
   - Assign an issue to yourself when you commit to working on it.
   - Once assigned, create a branch using the following naming scheme.
 For example: